 Find another place to go if others in your home are watching TV and they do not want to give it up.
 Migrate to another room, in the garden, to the library, etc.

-Enjoy what you have chosen to do when the time comes when you usually watch TV.
+Enjoy what you have chosen to do when the time comes when you usually watch TV or binge-watch Netflix.
 It can be very rewarding to spend time playing music, reading, crafting, writing, learn something new, play a sport… spending time with loved ones … going outside for a brisk walk… cooking healthy clean eating meals … pursuing your passion… You may even have the time to start a business.

-Continue this TV-less time for as long as you want!
+Enjoy this time!
+Continue this media-less time for as long as you want!

-Were you able to ban or reduce TV time??
+Were you able to ban or reduce your screen time??
 What are your best media diet strategies?
-Please share your tips and strategies below in the comments.
+Please share your tips below in the comments.